BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/armies_of_lord_of_the_rings.md

 At the start of the game, before the first Priority is rolled, each Good model may make a 'free' shooting attack as if it were the Shoot phase.
 Additionally, for the first three turns of the game, all Good models gain the Stalk Unseen special mle and may re-roll any Is To Wound when making a shooting attack.

-**PARTICIPANTS**

-**Good:** Faramir, Captain of Gondor with bow; Madril, Captain of Ithilien; Damrod, Ranger of Ithilien; 24 Rangers of Gondor: 16 with no additional equipment, 8 with spear.

-**Evil:** 2 War Mumakil of Harad each with 12 Haradrim Warriors with bow; 24 Haradrim Warriors with spear.

 ![](../media/scenarios/armies_of_lord_of_the_rings/ambush_at_ithilien.jpg)

 ---

 ## THE DEEPING WALL IS BREACHED

+**PARTICIPANTS**

+**Good:** Aragorn - Strider with armour; Legolas Greenleaf with armour; Gimli, son of Gloin; Haldir with heavy armour and Elf bow; 12 Galadhrim Warriors: 4 with no additional equipment, 4 with spear, 4 with Elf bow; 12 Warriors of Rohan: 4 with shield, 4 with throwing spear & shield, 4 with bow.

+**Evil:** 3 Uruk-hai Captains with heavy armour & shield; 8 Uruk-hai Berserkers; 20 Uruk-hai Warriors: 10 with shield, 10 with pike.

 **LAYOUT**